 Property Name Default Description brokerList - List of brokers in the Kafka cluster used by the channel This can be a partial list of brokers, but we recommend at least two for HA.
-The format is comma separated list of hostname:port topic flume-channel Use kafka.topic groupId flume Use kafka.consumer.group.id readSmallestOffset false Use kafka.consumer.auto.offset.reset al.channels.channell.type = org.apache.flume.channel.kafka.KafkaChannel al.channels.channell.kafka.bootstrap.servers = kafka-1:9092,kafka-2:9092,kafka-3:9092 al.channels.channell.kafka.topic = channel1 al.channels.channel1.kafka.consumer.group.id = flume-consumer
+The format is comma separated list of hostname:port topic flume-channel Use kafka.topic groupId flume Use kafka.consumer.group.id readSmallestOffset false Use kafka.consumer.auto.offset.reset migrateZookeeperOffsets true When no Kafka stored offset is found, look up the offsets in Zookeeper and commit them to Kafka.
+This should be true to support seamless Kafka client migration from older versions of Flume.
+Once migrated this can be set to false, though that should generally not be required.
+If no Zookeeper offset is found the kafka.consumer.auto.offset.reset configuration defines how offsets are handled.

+Note: Due to the way the channel is load balanced, there may be duplicate events when the agent first starts up al.channels.channell.type = org.apache.flume.channel.kafka.KafkaChannel al.channels.channell.kafka.bootstrap.servers = kafka-1:9092,kafka-2:9092,kafka-3:9092 al.channels.channell.kafka.topic = channell al.channels.channell.kafka.consumer.group.id = flume-consumer